This is a work in progress

 I have tried a number of constraints that mix the accelerometer and magnetometer data:

 Below, a sample calculation on noisy, simulated data demonstrates the possibilities for precision iterative calibrations.
-Reproducable accuracy of better than a quarter degree sigma is possible.
+Reproducible accuracy of better than a quarter degree sigma is possible.

 Blue: Original Error